Sound absorption in glasses: Sound wave absorption in the three models

 Equs. (\ref{gp}) and (\ref{gpp}) calculate exclusively the relaxational scattering, so one has to add the resonant scattering from the tunneling states of eq. (\ref{restun}) \cite{phillips}.
 However, this is only relevant at high frequencies and very low temperatures.

 In the same way, exchanging $\Lambda_t$ with $\Lambda_l$, one can calculate the complex longitudinal modulus $M(\omega)$ of the longitudinal sound waves.

-Fig. 3 shows calculated sound absorption curves in terms of $Q^{-1}=G''/G'$ for 100 Hz, 100 kHz and 100 MHz, using the parameters for vitreous silica in Table I. At low temperature one finds the $T^3$-rise of the tunneling model
+Fig. 3 shows calculated sound absorption curves in terms of $Q^{-1}=G''/G'$ for 100 Hz, 100 kHz and 100 MHz, using the parameters for vitreous silica in Table I. Note that only the high frequency shows the strong resonant tunneling absorption of eq. (\ref{restun}) at very low temperature.
+For the two lower frequencies, the resonant contribution is negligible, and one finds at low temperature the $T^3$-rise of the tunneling model

 In this case, $\overline{D_2}$ is determined by the condition $\omega\tau_t=1$ with eq. (\ref{taut}) at the low temperature, for 100 Hz in silica $\overline{D_2}=-8$.

 In the 100 Hz and 100 kHz calculation, one finds the saturation to the plateau, slightly higher than the tunneling plateau of eq. (\ref{reltun}) because of the factor $f(D_2)$ of eq. (\ref{fd2}).
 Then there is a slight dip and then the crossover to classical relaxation.
 In these two cases, the approximation \cite{ramos} to take only the tunneling below the crossover and only the relaxation above is supported by the numerical results.